AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Now your firewall instance is ready to receive packets!

-The next step is specify which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
+The next step is to specify which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
 This is done by `Step 8 <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#specify-security-domain-for-firewall-inspection>`_ in the Firewall Network workflow.

 For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Security_Domain_2.
 Build a connection policy between the two domains.
 Build a connection between Security_Domain_2 to Firewall Domain.

 Launch one instance in Spoke-1 VPC and Spoke-2 VPC.
-From one instance to ping the other instance.
-The ping should go through. .
+From one instance, ping the other instance.
+The ping should go through.

 10. View Traffic Log
 ----------------------

-You can view if traffic is forwarded to firewall instance by login to VM-Series console.
+You can view if traffic is forwarded to the firewall instance by logging in to VM-Series console.
 Click Monitor.
 Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connected to Firewall Network Security Domain

 .. |access_key| image:: config_paloaltoVM_media/access_key.png